garcia-tech/garcia/README.md

 namespace QuickStart.Controllers;

 [ApiController]
-public class SampleController : BaseController<IBaseService<Sample, SampleDto, long>, Sample, SampleDto, long>
+public class SampleController : BaseController<Sample, SampleDto>
-// BaseController has 4 generic parameters.
-These are a BaseService, an Entity<TKey>, a Dto of the Entity and the Id type of the Entity in question.
+// BaseController has 2 generic parameters.
+These are an Entity<long> and a Dto of the Entity.
 {
     public SampleController(IBaseService<Sample, SampleDto, long> services) : base(services)
     {